SelvinTo/CompChem-Resources/UMAP/README.md

 # UMAP
 <h2 align="center">

-  This documentation is to detail how to do a UMAP Projection
+  This documentation details how to perform a UMAP Projection
   <br>

   📝 ➡️ 📐 ➡️ 📄